 1) 9 North Street (The Queen City Oil Company)

-Last year, we reported that the City of Kingston had issued a Request for Expressions of Interest in developing this property and that Hank Doornekamp of ABNA Investments Ltd. applied to repurpose the building in partnership with students from the Limestone District School Board’s Building, Construction Internship Program (BCIP).
+In 2014 we reported that the City of Kingston had issued a Request for Expressions of Interest in developing this property and that Hank Doornekamp of ABNA Investments Ltd. applied to repurpose the building in partnership with students from the Limestone District School Board’s Building, Construction Internship Program (BCIP).

 We are pleased to report that at the September, 2014 City Council meeting, the 9 North St. property was sold to ABNA Investments Ltd., the specific agreement being that: “ABNA Investments Ltd. be awarded the contract pursuant to RFP Number F31-CSI-RELD-2014-01 to acquire, stabilize, restore and repurpose 9 North Street; and that Council authorize the Mayor and Clerk to execute all agreements and documents required to ensure the sale, stabilization, restoration and repurposing of 9 North Street to ABNA Investments Ltd., upon approval by the Commissioner, Corporate and Strategic Initiatives or her designate, subject to the satisfaction of the Director of Legal Services.”